 Now, this is Chicken Noodle Soup!
-My mother’s old-fashioned chicken noodle soup, in my opinion, is as authentic as it gets.
-She was a passionate stickler for a squeaky clean chicken when it came to her recipes and the result was pure, flavorful, savory, “Can I have seconds please?“, soup you will want to sink your spoon in to.
+My mother’s old-fashioned chicken noodle soup is as authentic as it gets.
+She was a passionate stickler for a squeaky clean chicken in her recipes and the result was pure, flavorful, savory, ‘Can I have seconds please?

-When it comes to cooking, I like to get creative whenever possible.
+With cooking, I like to get creative.
 That means being flexible with my ingredients, adjusting the flavors, or creating a new twist on an old recipe.
-However, when it comes to this chicken noodle soup recipe, I am UN-apologetically organic.
+However, with this chicken noodle soup recipe, I am unapologetically organic.
 There is just no comparison for the rich, meaty, authentic chicken flavor you will find in an organic chicken.

 My favorite part of this recipe, besides its incredible flavor and taste, is the ease of making it.
 It only takes a few essential ingredients to create an entire pot of healthy, delicious, mouthwatering soup.

 The character and flavor of this soup largely depend on adjusting the salt until the flavor comes through, being careful not to add too much or too little.
-A beautiful full-bodied flavor is achieved when just the right amount of salt is added to the broth.
+You get a beautiful

 Here’s a little secret: I usually double the recipe and make enough to freeze in family size containers.
 Honestly, there is nothing better than having this incredible soup on hand when you are feeling under the weather or need a delicious meal in a hurry.